manthanguptaa/FlutterAppDevCourse/README.md

 2. You have prior knowledge in some other language.

 Some things to note:
-1. For any doubts, you can contact me on whatsapp in the group.
+1. For any doubts, you can contact me on LinkedIn.
 2. I encourage searching on google your doubts before asking to me as it will inculcate a strong habit of solving your problems on your own using google.
 3. Each week you will be provided with a task to complete which is to be completed in the same week.
 You will be submitting the code and screen recording of the task you have completed so that I can validate the completion of the task.

-For any issues with the GirlScript Winter Mentorship Programme please contact Arpith or Akshatha.

 # Prerequisites
 There are some major pre-requisites if you really want gain out of this 4 week lonk programme